Calibrating baryonic feedback with weak lensing and fast radio bursts: Results

 \review{\Cref{fig:cells} shows the three types of angular power spectra used in this analysis.
-On the left side, the DM-auto-correlation angular power spectrum is shown in black.
-Furthermore we indicate the intrinsic noise properties of this measurement by the grey shaded area as calculated in \Cref{eq:dispersion_measure_angular_power_spectrum_observed}.
-From the figure it is clear that the DM correlations dominate the intrinsic fluctuations due to the host contribution up to $\ell \sim 100$.
-Above this multipole the host noise takes and washes out the cosmologically interesting signal.
-In the centre of \Cref{fig:cells}, we show the cross-power angular power spectrum between the DM and each of the ten tomographic cosmic shear power spectra as they will be measured by Euclid.
+On the left, the DM auto-correlation angular power spectrum is shown in black. \reviewnew{Furthermore, we indicate the intrinsic noise properties of this measurement by the red shaded area as calculated in \Cref{eq:dispersion_measure_angular_power_spectrum_observed}.
+From the figure, it is clear that the DM correlations dominate the intrinsic fluctuations due to the host contribution up to $\ell \sim 30$.
+Above this multipole, the sum of the host noise and the field variance washes out the cosmologically interesting signal.} In the centre of \Cref{fig:cells}, we show the cross-power angular power spectrum between the DM and each of the ten tomographic cosmic shear power spectra as they will be measured by Euclid.
 Note that, since cosmic shear is dimensionless, the units of the spectra changed.
 In this case, there is no shaded area as the cross-spectra are noise-free.
 One can see that the curves are less flat at higher $\ell$ since the pure electron power spectrum is much more suppressed than the cross-power spectrum between matter and baryons at small scales.
 Lastly, we show the dimensionless cosmic shear angular power spectrum in the right panel.
-For more visibility only the tomographic auto-correlation, $i=j$, are shown.
-Here the steepness at larger $\ell$ is even more visible, again a result of fewer baryonic suppression of the total matter power spectrum compared to the electron power spectrum.
-The shaded area indicates the noise level of Euclid which is the same in all tomographic bins as they are equi-populated and have the same intrinsic ellipticity dispersion, $\sigma_\epsilon$. }
+For more visibility, only the tomographic auto-correlation, $i=j$, is shown.
+Here, the steepness at larger $\ell$ is even more visible, again a result of fewer baryonic suppression of the total matter power spectrum compared to the electron power spectrum.
+The shaded area indicates the noise level of Euclid, which is the same in all tomographic bins as they are equi-populated and have the same intrinsic ellipticity dispersion, $\sigma_\epsilon$. \reviewnew{It should be noted that the field variance of the shear field is much smaller than the intrinsic ellipticity variance and is therefore not shown in the plot.} }